One of the best ways of enjoying the Sierra Buttes Trail Stewardship experience is to support our events.

 The Downieville Classic has been rolling for over 20 years and is considered one of the Top Mountain Bike Festivals by Outside Magazine and Red Bull.
-It’s one of the world’s premiere mountain bike races, bookended by an awesome festival in one of California’s most beautiful locations.
-The All Mountain category (racing cross country and downhill combined) frequently sells out in less than two hours of registration opening and in 2016 all cross country racer slots also completely sold out.
+It’s one of the world’s premier mountain bike races, bookended by an awesome festival in one of California’s most beautiful locations.
+The All-Mountain category (racing cross country and downhill combined) frequently sells out in less than two hours of registration opening and all cross country racer slots also completely sell out!

 Downieville shuts down the main street through town and the strip turns into a mountain bike Mardi Gras.